Wisconsin dairy industry

-Dairy is a major industry in the state of Wisconsin.
+Dairy is a major industry in the U.S. state of Wisconsin.
 Being known for its dairy production, the state is often called "America's Dairyland."
 The industry is prominent in official state symbols—being displayed on the state's license plates, state's slogan, and on the state quarter.

 Dairying in Wisconsin includes the harvesting and processing of animal milk, usually from cows, and the processing into cheese, butter, or other dairy products.
 Dairy became an important industry in the late-19th century, following the invention of the refrigerated rail car.
 By 1915, Wisconsin had become the leading state for dairy production, only being surpassed by California in 1993.
-As of 2018, Wisconsin ranks 2nd in the United States in dairy production, with over 7000 dairy farms that produce 2.44 e9lb of milk per month.
+As of 2018, Wisconsin ranks second in the United States in dairy production, with over 7000 dairy farms that produce 2.44 e9lb of milk per month.

 Farming

 Dairy farming in Wisconsin became commercially viable in the late 19th century.
 Since its founding, most dairy enterprises were family-owned farms.
 Wisconsin dairy farms almost entirely hold dairy cows, typically in herds of over 100.
 The cows are usually kept in a pasture and milked in the barn, two or three times per day.
 Most dairy farms grow much of their feed to offset the price of buying it wholesale.
 Milking parlors, milking pipelines, and automated milking, while less common, are found in Wisconsin farms.
 Many family farms also produce cheese or butter, alongside milk.

 Automatic milking systems were developed in the late 20th century and slowly introduced to Wisconsin farms.
 Since its introduction, Intensive dairy farming, also called factory-farms, has allowed farmers to keep upwards of 750 cows.
 These large-scale operations have been forcing smaller family farms out of business.